 But Sia, whose shy and withdrawn personality was at odds with her public persona, began to struggle with the pressures of fame.
-She became addicted to alcohol and drugs and almost committed suicide before a phone call from a friend persuaded her to enter rehab instead.
 She spent the next few years out of the spotlight, continuing her parallel career as a backroom songwriter for the likes of Madonna, Britney Spears, Beyoncé, Celine Dion, and Rihanna, for whom she wrote the worldwide number one smash hit "Diamonds."
-In 2013 she started on a new album, working once again with producer Greg Kurstin.
+In 2013, she started on a new album, working once again with producer Greg Kurstin.

 Wary of another breakdown, she eventually negotiated a near-unprecedented contract with RCA stipulating that she would not have to tour or do press; her first public appearance to promote the album on The Ellen DeGeneres Show saw her perform her new single, "Chandelier," with her back to the audience.
 The album, entitled 1000 Forms of Fear, arrived in July 2014.
 It promptly hit number one in several countries, including the U.S. and Australia.
 Furler and Kurstin also reworked existing music and wrote three new songs for the 2014 adaptation of the Broadway musical Annie; one of their new compositions, "Opportunity," was nominated at the 72nd Golden Globe Awards for Best Original Song.
 At the 77th Annual Grammy Awards, "Chandelier" scored nominations for Record of the Year, Song of the Year, Best Pop Solo Performance, and Best Music Video.
 Empowered by the acclaim 1000 Forms of Fear earned, Sia began work on its follow-up in early 2015.
 Late that year, the singles "Alive" -- which Furler co-wrote with Adele -- and "Bird Set Free" heralded the January 2016 release of This Is Acting, a pop-oriented set of previously unrecorded songs she wrote for artists such as Katy Perry, Rihanna, and Adele.
 In July, "Cheap Thrills" -- the second official single that was originally intended for Rihanna -- became Sia's first Billboard 100 chart-topper. ~ Andrew Leahey & David Peter Wesolowski, Rovi